 How to Choose a Rug Material

 Picking the right rug fiber is critical and based heavily on the context of your design.
 You have to consider things like durability, foot traffic, color retention, and more.
 We, of course, love gorgeous rugs, but they also serve a purpose.
 For a living area, a plush and luxurious rug might make sense, while in high traffic areas with exposure to water, synthetic fibers are really the way to go.
 It’s a lot of information.
-So to make it easier to digest, here’s a chart for you to keep handy:
+So to make it easier to digest, here’s a Rug Guide Chart for you to keep handy:

 |Natural, soft fiber||Natural agave plant fiber||Shiny vegetable fiber||Sheep fiber|